wali39/edusea/README.md

 - `@mux/mux-node 8.0.0` and `@mux/mux-player-react 2.3.3` : For video playback and uploads.
 - `@uploadthing/react 6.2.2:` For handling document and image uploads.
 - `react-hot-toast 2.4.1:` For elegant notifications.
+- `prisma 5.9.1`: For effiecient and type-safe database access.
-- `zod 4.5.1:` Schema declaration and validation
+- `zod 4.5.1:` Schema declaration and validation.
 - `zustand 4.5.1:` State management.

 **UI/UX Enhancements:**